keithjgrant/keithjgrant.com/notes.md

 # How I debug a CSS problem

+* edit in browser styles first!
+  1. Figure out what styles you want applied
+  2. Then figure out how to best apply them
+* active styles near the top in devtools
+* New things: get something rendering as early as possible

 # The Inherently Global Nature of Styling

 * vertically centering a small box (like a login box).